-DNS over TLS is not widely supported in current CPE devices.
-If supported, the authentication domain name (ADN) and optionally the IP address of one or more privacy-enabling DNS servers must be configured within the CPE.
+The CPE’s DNS proxy must support DoT and must be configured with the authentication domain name (ADN) and optionally the IP address of one or more of CDRouter’s privacy-enabling DNS servers.

 Since no standardized method exists for dynamic discovery of privacy-enabling DNS ADNs and IPs, the CPE must be manually configured with this information.
 RFC8310 defines two sources of ADNs:

 Full Direct Configuration as defined in Section 7.1 in which the CPE is staticly configured with both the ADN and IP of each privacy-enabling DNS server.

 Direct Configuration as defined in Section 7.2 in which the CPE is staticly configured with only the ADN of each privacy-enabling DNS server.